Prenez-moi comme cela

 Masaryk grew tired of waiting and carelessly opened his eyes, somewhat drunk on his own recollections, but soon realized that the soldier hadn't even registered him, as his eyes were set on the cargo, who had climbed on top of the table and sat down kneeling kiza style, with eyes half closed.
 Truth be told, Phaisan didn't look as powerful as a year ago.
 What he had gained in America and Sichuan, he had lost in Europe, and dissension had arisen.
 On this day he was, however, rather stylishly dressed -almost inappropriately so, though Masaryk- with a crimson Mandarin-collared Chakrabongse jacket, a smoggray cape, and a black skirt with red Khom lettering running down both sides.
 In other words, he was dressed like one of his puppets in the Greater Thai Administration, with the only concession to his true nature being that the jacket was a couple of sizes too small and the buttons groaned under the strain of his hard physique, whereas the GTA politicians would special-order their Chakrabongses to be as loose-fitting and comfortable as possible.

 "Ah," said Antonian, acknowledging the courier's reverence.
-Masaryk's opened eyes dwelled on the Archangel's white robe, almost as famous as the man himself, and how it clashed with his large-nosed blue face.
+Masaryk's opened eyes dwelled on the Archangel's white cape, almost as famous as the man himself, then dropped to appreciate his perfectly bulled white boots, all of which clashed so frightfully with his large-nosed blue face.
 His presence at the meeting didn't surprise Masaryk, though he did wonder what would be of world history if someone bombed that particular shop in Denis just now.
 It was whispered that Antonian was far too fond of the old ways, that he had questioned the curtailing of liberty in the matter of enhancements: the Hounds were all for them, but under guidelines dictated by the leadership, whereas Antonian argued humanity would be stuck in a rut if individuals weren't allowed to pursue their own paths, even if many of them fell and had to be put down for it.
 The brothers disagreed on this and other matters, particularly the proposed abolition of money.
 There was to be a worldwide call to thought and debate on the issues, and that was the reason Masaryk had brought the cargo in today.
 That much he knew.

 Marksmarshal Phaisal flashed a broad smiled and said, "I'm sure you're familiar with my brother and myself.
 I'd like you to meet the others."
 He gestured to the woman at the foot of the table, seated next to Masaryk.
 "This is Klara, one of the few Free Consuls left in Europe."